rogerhu/compsci_guides/Flood-Fill.md

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Apply DFS to paint the starting pixels, plus adjacent pixels of the same color, and so on.

 1. Store our starting point in a variable.
 We are given our starting point through the parameters `image`, `sr`, and `sc`. `sr` represents the row, and `sc` represents the column.
 Step 1 starts from the middle as the starting pixel, changes itself to the new color which is ‘2’ in this case.
 It checks its neighbors (left, right, top, bottom), replaces those that had the same number as the one the starting pixel had (which is 1) before it changed to the new color (2).
 So it changes all the 1s to 2s as long as they are neighbors.
 Then moves to its left neighbor (1st column) to go through the same process.
 2. Change top and bottom neighbors to 2 because those neighbors had the same number as its initial before itself was changed.